 A large, 4-sided steel bar dominates the tasting room (as well it should), stocked with Hangar 1’s current offerings – Mandarin Blossom, Buddha’s Hand Citron, Makrut Lime, and their Straight Vodka – as well as a few specialty flavors – Honeycomb, Pink Peppercorn, and Fog Point.
 The space is visually stunning, lovingly decorated with reclaimed wood, metal shelves, and a collection of antique curios and leather-bound books.
 I wouldn’t mind curling up on their comfy leather sofa and diving into a book all afternoon.
 But we had vodka to taste.

-Caley, the Head Distiller and our tour guide for the day, led us into the distillery where a huge copper still straight out of a steampunk’s dream greeted us.
-Caley described the way the distillation process takes place in the large pot still, boiling upwards through the large columns, called “reflux columns,” the hot alcohol turning to steam and rising through a pipe at the top of the pot.
+In the distillery, a huge copper still straight out of a steampunk’s dream greeted us.
+Caley, the Head Distiller, led us on a tour of the Hangar 1 distillery and explained the process.
+Distillation takes place in the large pot still, boiling upwards through the large columns, called “reflux columns,” the hot alcohol turning to steam and rising through a pipe at the top of the pot.
 As the steam rises further from the heat source, it begins to cool down, condensing back to a liquid state and falling to the bottom of the column.
 Once there, the condensed liquid is brought again to a boil, leaving behind more water as it travels in the form of steam to the next chamber in the column.
 This process repeats 18 times – once in each chamber, each time leaving behind more water and more impurities, and the result is nearly pure alcohol in the form of 190 proof vodka.

 To clear our heads from all this science, we sniffed lime leaves, handled Buddha’s hands, tasted pink peppercorns, and pestered Caley with a million questions about the distillation process.
 Then came the best part – the tasting.